GABRIELS562/GABRIELS562/README.md

 With a solid foundation in Forensic Science, I bring a unique analytical mindset and problem-solving skills to the world of web development.
 My career shift is fueled by a passion for technology and a desire to build innovative and impactful software solutions.

-🎓 Education: Bsc in Biotechnology.
+🎓 Education: Bsc in Biotechnology<br>
-             Msc in Business Leadership
+             Msc in Business Leadership<br>
     Current: Software development, focusing on front-end technologies.